stanams/git-pair-mode/README.md

 - Enable/disable pairing mode in your repo
 - Automatically appends `(paired with @username)` to commit messages
+- Choose where to show pair info (in title or commit body)
 - Uses Git hooks, works locally, no login needed

 ## 🚀 Installation